 A bi-monthly journal club will be held the third Wednesday of the month, alternating bi-monthly with Morbidity and Mortality Conference.
 Each resident will pick one article for discussion based on the scientific merits of the journal.
 The review format is located in the appendix of this handbook and will be given electronically at the start of the first year.
 It is expected that the resident will follow this format to provide a concise, scientific review of the article.
 Through this approach, the resident will learn how to evaluate a journal article based on the scientific method and the significance of its contribution to the literature.

 Anatomic dissections will be performed to ensure a wide exposure to relevant surgical anatomy, focusing on hand and aesthetic head and neck dissections.
 The sessions will also be used to perform dissection and elevation of more complex flaps and cosmetic cases prior to the performance of these more complex cases on patients.
-An annual fresh hand dissection with be held in the fall, detailing hand anatomy and fracture management.
+An annual fresh hand dissection with be held in the fall, detailing hand anatomy, nerve repair, and fracture management.
 An annual fresh head dissection will be performed in the spring, performing reconstructive and aesthetic procedures.
 These will be held in the MAST lab during educational time.

 Microsurgical Techniques Course

+A microscope and supplies for microsurgical practice is available to residents 24/7 in our downstairs simulation lab.
 Additional microsurgical training may be arranged through the Microsurgery Lab through the program director.

 Injectable Training Clinic

-The purpose of Lahey Hospital & Medical Center’s Resident Injectable Training Clinic (the “Clinic”) is to provide Lahey Hospital & Medical Center’s residents and fellows the opportunity to participate in supervised training with some of today’s more popular non-invasive cosmetic procedures.
+The purpose of Lahey Hospital & Medical Center’s Resident Injectable Training Clinic is to provide Lahey Hospital & Medical Center’s residents and fellows the opportunity to participate in supervised training with some of today’s more popular non-invasive cosmetic procedures.
 The non-invasive procedures that will be practiced at the Clinic include both Botox® and Juvederm™, a dermal filler, and are both products of Allergan, Inc. The products for the Clinic will be donated from Allergan’s educational division to Lahey Clinic’s philanthropy department and the value of the donation will be recorded.

 Morbidity and Mortality